alstat/collabwork/Hacking-Data/README.md

 5    50518         2   2  107 1337 1002   0  NA  NA  NA  NA      DAMREY
 6    50600         2   2  111 1330 1000   0  NA  NA  NA  NA      DAMREY
 ```
 Notice R excludes zeros in `yymmddhh`, that is 50418 should be 00050418.
-To remedy this, we need to tell R to treat 50418 as character not as numeric, then supply the missing zeros to it.
+To get rid of this, we need to tell R to treat 50418 as character not as numeric, then supply the missing zeros to it.
 That's what `format.date` function above does,
 ```{coffee}
 newtydf20.09 <- format.date(dat = tydf20.09)
 head(newtydf20.09)